-The Magnus Fellowship relentlessly promotes the few remaining colleges providing traditional education and serves as an alternative for those who need an affordable, online resource that is equally rigorous and rooted.
+The Magnus Fellowship relentlessly promotes the few remaining colleges providing traditional education and serves as a tuition-free alternative for those who need an online resource that is equally rigorous and rooted.

 Magnus Fellows compose an exclusive society of friends who recognize their responsibility not only to be educated, but to be educators — uniquely equipped to inform the culture for good.